After all is said and done, a lot more will be said than done. Unknown

 Commissioner for Refugees June 2006.

-What country? - I'm standing in it!
+What country? - You're standing in it!

 |